Why is Deflation So Bad For the Economy?

 The Vicious Cycle of Deflation

 Companies are forced to reduce their workforce to accommodate a decrease in demand as production slows.
 This usually leads to an increase in unemployment since these retrenched individuals find it hard to get another job during a recession.
-In the long run, after depleting their savings in trying to make ends meet, the unemployed are forced to default on various debt obligations such as credit cards, mortgages and car loans among others.
+In the long run, after depleting their savings in trying to make ends meet, the unemployed are forced to default on various debt obligations such as credit cards, mortgages, and car loans among others.

 The financial sectors are forced to write off the defaulted debts as bad losses.
 This leads to banks’ balance sheets becoming shakier as clients seek to withdraw their cash before the bank fails.
 If too many deposits are redeemed, a bank run may ensue.
 Since the financial institutions are collapsing, the much-needed liquidity is removed from the system.
 This also leads to a reduction in the supply of credit to individuals and firms seeking new loans.

 To combat this, central banks undertake measures such as pumping money into the economy through open market operations and lowering the interest rate target.
-If these fail to spur economic growth, central banks may resort to undertake quantitative easing.
+If these fail to spur economic growth, central banks may resort to undertaking quantitative easing.
 In addition, if the financial sector has been severely hit by such events, the central bank can also step in as the lender of last resort.

 The Bottom Line

 The concept of deflation is a thorn on the flesh of many students.
 However, EconomicsHomeworkHelper.com provides a meticulous economics homework help online to relieve students of their assignment stress.
-We are a renowned site that has helped students from diverse locations attain academic excellence in their economics coursework.
+We are a renowned sight that has helped students from diverse locations attain academic excellence in their economics coursework.
 Visit our site today and see why we have made a name for ourselves as the best in the field of writing quality economics assignment solutions.

 Our team of experts is only made up of competent and adept writers.
-When you avail economics assignment help online from us, you are guaranteed excellent assignment papers that will greatly impress your professor.
+When you avail of economics assignment help online from us, you are guaranteed excellent assignment papers that will greatly impress your professor.
 We assure you that you will score the decent grades you have been dreaming of.
 Do not hesitate to contact us anytime you are struggling with your economics assignment.